Wildfire-prone California to consider new rules for property insurance pricing

-SACRAMENTO, Calif. — (AP) — A new plan from California's insurance commissioner aims to stop the nation's top insurers from leaving the wildfire-prone state by letting them consider climate risks when setting their prices.
+SACRAMENTO, Calif. — (AP) — California will let insurance companies consider climate change when setting their prices, the state's chief regulator announced Thursday, a move aimed at preventing insurers from fleeing the state over fears of massive losses from wildfires and other natural disasters.

-Unlike most states, California tightly restricts how insurance companies can price policies.
-Companies aren't allowed to factor in current or future risks when deciding how much to charge for an insurance policy.
-Instead, they can only consider what's happened in the past on a property to set the price.
+Unlike other states, California does not let insurance companies consider current or future risks when deciding how much to charge for an insurance policy.
+Instead, they can only consider what's happened on a property in the past to set the price.

-At a time when climate change is making wildfires, floods and windstorms more common, insurers say that restriction is making it increasingly difficult for them to truly price the risk on properties.
-It's one reason why, in the past year, seven of California's top insurance companies have paused or restricted new business in the state.
+At a time when climate change is making wildfires, floods and windstorms more common, insurers say that restriction makes it difficult to truly price the risk on properties.
+It's one reason why, in the past year, seven of the top 12 insurance companies doing business in California have either paused or restricted new business in the state.

-A recent report from First Street Foundation said about one-quarter of all homes in the nation are underpriced for climate risk in insurance.

 On Thursday, California Insurance Commissioner Ricardo Lara said the state will write new rules to let insurers look to the future when setting their rates.
 But companies will only get to do this if they agree to write more policies for homeowners who live in areas with the most risk — including communities threatened by wildfires.

-Note: This story has been corrected to fix the second reference to the foundation to say First Street, not Front Street.